josecgil/oblique-js/README.md

         console.log("Hello world!");
     });
 </script>
-<p data-ob-directive="SimpleDirective">simple example</p>

 ```

-## Directives
+These functions are called `Directives` in `oblique.js` jargon.
+Hence the name of the function `HelloDirective`.
 Directives are like an orchestra conductor.
 They are the core of the execution process.

+Directives are registered through the Oblique() function, that is the function through which you can access all the functionality of `oblique.js`.

+## Directives

 Execution lifecicle in `oblique.js` goes like this